 Use the link below to see a full version of this map and the article.
 A strategy to protect the community from the likelihood of more intense rainfall is available now.
 Question the integrity of the E21 Street catch basins due to recent construction.
 (E21 Post) This is a reasonable first step.
-Would you please explore Portal311 (here) on this issue?
+Would you explore Portal 311 (here) on this issue?

 About 180,000 small residential buildings in NYC are vulnerable to rainfall flooding – 168,000 have basements, 123,000 below grade.
 In addition, the community is susceptible to “nuisance flooding,” however, the city’s data is incorrect regarding the “below grade” data.

 Issue: The community has been made more vulnerable due to concrete and other material dumping into the catch basins at Kenmore and Albemarle.
 As the map suggests nuisance and deep flooding surround the historic structures of the community, along with new multi-story construction.
 An investigation may be needed.
 Mitigation may be essential.
 However, AKNA, the school, and whatever the new Church-Bedford site will yield ad “development” would likely be at the lower end of a very long list of remediation actions under the heading of flooding resiliency for this city.
 Assurances are needed with all new construction.

 A 311 Portal is available to call out this problem.
 A good first step has been to question the data.
-Note the new build is not on the map, and second, call out trouble with the catch basins on the East 21st.
+Note the new build (existing and proposed) is not on the map, and second, call out trouble with the catch basins on the East 21st.
 Street and wherever you see a problem.
 I have observed three dumping acts that could have compromised catch basins along E21 Street.
 They were, 1) during construction of the new building on E. 21st.
 2) during construction on Albemarle Terrace and 3) during sidewalk repairs along with the Dutch Reform Church.
 Only the new E21 construction was reported.